Sandipan006/react-native-animated-button/README.md

 ### Spring Animations

-The component uses spring-based animations for a natural, responsive feel:
+The component uses spring-based animations for a natural, responsive feel that mimics the satisfying button press experience found in apps like Duolingo:

 ```tsx
 // Custom spring configuration (built-in)